-- a.
-Persons of an immigrant population (especially racial and ethnic minorities who are non-English-speaking or have limited English proficiency); - b.
-Persons living in a rural area, particularly minority groups in such areas; - c.
-Persons who are experiencing homelessness; - d.
-Persons with disabilities (physical or mental), particularly persons living in housing with one or more qualities of an institutional setting, persons leaving institutions, or persons at-risk of institutionalization; - e.
-Persons in areas where there is inadequate protection and ability to provide fair housing services from a State or local government or private fair housing organization; - f.
-Persons living in impoverished areas or experiencing persistent poverty or inequality, including historical wealth disparities as compared to majority groups; - g.
-Lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons, and particularly LGBTQ+ youth; - h.
-Indigenous and Native American persons; and - i.
-Due to the COVID-19 Pandemic, experiencing housing instability and/or whose access to opportunity has been exacerbated.
+a.
+Persons of an immigrant population (especially racial and ethnic minorities who are non-English-speaking or have limited English proficiency);

+b.
+Persons living in a rural area, particularly minority groups in such areas;

+c.
+Persons who are experiencing homelessness or other housing instability;

+d.
+Persons with disabilities (physical or mental), particularly persons living in housing with one or more qualities of an institutional setting, persons leaving institutions, or persons at-risk of institutionalization;

+e.
+Persons in areas where there is inadequate protection and ability to provide fair housing services from a State or local government or private fair housing organization;

+f.
+Persons living in impoverished areas or experiencing persistent poverty or inequality, including historical wealth disparities as compared to majority groups;

+g.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons, and particularly LGBTQ+ youth; and h.
+Indigenous and Native American.